 2. Carlsbad

 This historic mining town was once San Diego’s only gold source but nowadays is better known for its award-winning apples.
-You can explore the town’s historic legacy as a center for gold mining by taking a tour of Eagle Mine and panning for real gold or enjoy apples galore by visiting one of Julian’s many orchards.
+You can explore the town’s historic legacy as a center for gold mining by taking a tour of Eagle Mine and panning for real gold, or enjoy apples galore by visiting one of Julian’s many orchards.
 But whatever you do make sure to get your hand on an apple pie from one of the town’s many purveyors–you won’t want to miss out on all that sweet goodness!

 4. Borrego Springs